 CYCLING PERFORMANCE TIPS

 Is there any benefit to ingesting more than 20 grams per day initially?
-Casey A and Greenhaff PL (Am J Clin Nutr 2000 Aug;72(2 Suppl):607S-17S) report that "ingestion of creatine monohydrate at a rate of 20 g/d for 5-6 d was shown to increase the total creatine concentration of human skeletal muscle by approximately 25 mmol/kg dry mass, some 30% of this in phosphorylated form as phosphocreatine.
+Casey A and Greenhaff report that "ingestion of creatine monohydrate at a rate of 20 g/d for 5-6 d was shown to increase the total creatine concentration of human skeletal muscle by approximately 25 mmol/kg dry mass, some 30% of this in phosphorylated form as phosphocreatine.
 However, there is no evidence that increasing intake > 20-30 g/d for 5-6 d has any additional effect on creatine uptake or performance.
-"Another interesting finding was that those already on a high creatinine diet will have decreasing benefits from these supplements. " In individuals in whom the initial total creatine concentration already approached 150 mmol/kg dry mass, neither creatine uptake nor an effect on phosphocreatine resynthesis or performance was found after supplementation."
-And chronic oral supplements may decrease the level of the cell wall transport protein responsible for moving creatine from the blood into the cell, thus minimizing benefits with time (Guerrero-Ontiveros ML, Wallimann T Mol Cell Biochem 1998 Jul;184(1-2):427-37)
+"Another interesting finding was that those already on a high creatine diet will have decreasing benefits from these supplements.
+In individuals in whom the initial total creatine concentration already approached 150 mmol/kg dry mass, neither creatine uptake nor an effect on phosphocreatine re-synthesis or performance was found after supplementation.
+And chronic oral supplements may decrease the level of the cell wall transport protein responsible for moving creatine from the blood into the cell, thus minimizing benefits with time (Guerrero-Ontiveros ML, Wallimann)

-There is evidence that carbohydrate supplementation will improve the benefits of a creatine supplementation program.
+There is some evidence that carbohydrate supplementation will improve the benefits of a creatine supplementation program.
 Muscle biopsy, urine, and plasma samples were obtained from 24 males before and after ingesting 5 g Cr in solution (group A) or 5 g Cr followed,30 min later, by 93 g simple CHO in solution (group B) four times each day for 5 days.
 Supplementation resulted in an increase in muscle phosphocreatine (PCr), Cr, and total creatine (TCr; sum of PCr and Cr) concentration in groups A and B, but the increase in TCr in group B was 60% greater than in group A (P < 0.01).
 There was also a corresponding decrease in urinary Cr excretion in group B (P < 0.001).
 This again supports the importance of adequate carbohydrates in any dietary training program.

 BICYCLING SPECIFIC STUDIES